beeldengeluid/hackalod_2025/README.md

 - [ToDo](./docs/todo.md)

 Some SPARQL queries for public Muziekweb data are added in `/queries`.
 These can be useful for the Musiant/LODster application idea.

+Some data files are located in `/data` and some helper files in `/support`.